Gradient-Free Score-Based Sampling Methods with Ensembles

 \section{Energy distance}

-The energy distance $\epsilon$ is related to the covariance distance between two random vectors $\vec{X}$ and $\vec{Y}$ and is defined as \citep{szekely2013energy}:
+The energy distance $\epsilon$ is related to the covariance distance between two random vectors $\vec{X}$ and $\vec{Y}$ and is defined as \cite{szekely2013energy}:

 where $\|\cdot\|_p$ is the $p$-norm and $\vec{X}'$ and $\vec{Y}'$ are random permutations of $\vec{X}$ and $\vec{Y}$, respectively.
 As such, the estimate for $\varepsilon(\vec{X}, \vec{Y})$ can be repeated for multiple realizations of $\vec{X}'$ and $\vec{Y}'$ such that the mean value represents a more robust estimate.
-Here, we use the Python package \texttt{dcor} package to compute $\varepsilon(\vec{X}, \vec{Y})$ \citep{ramos-carreno+torrecilla_2023_dcor}.
+Here, we use the Python package \texttt{dcor} package to compute $\varepsilon(\vec{X}, \vec{Y})$ \cite{ramos-carreno+torrecilla_2023_dcor}.
 As this estimate can vary depending on the size of the vectors $\vec{X}$ and $\vec{Y}$, comparing the samples generated by our method for different ensemble sizes requires multiple runs of our method with different initial random ensembles until a vector of a fixed size $N_{\text{total}}$ is filled, where $N_{\text{total}}$ is several multiples of $N_{ens}$.
+Additionally, energy distance can be computed for different random permutations, allowing us to assess the statistics of sample accuracy.
 Overall, we find the energy distance to be a robust way of comparing samples from arbitrary probability distributions, and we find that using a $p$-norm with $p = 1$ or 1.5 can mitigate the effects of outliers in $\vec{X}$ and $\vec{Y}$.